DiospyrosD/switchAI/README.md

 # switch-AI
-I Python script that seamlessly switches between GPT engines, among other features, whilst maintaining a conversation.
+A Python script that seamlessly switches between GPT engines, among other features, whilst maintaining a conversation.